 b) Your partner says or does something, and suddenly you fall down a deep dark rabbit hole.

-The difference between flooding and more manageable experiences of our emotions is one of magnitude.
+The difference between flooding and more manageable experiences of our emotions is vast.
 You reach the point when your thinking brain (i.e. the part that can take in grey areas, consider other sides, keep things in proportion to the event, stay aware, etc) is shut out.
 Psychologist John Gottman explains this emotional hijacking as the hallmark of our nervous system in overdrive.
 Something happens — and it could be almost anything — in your interaction with your partner that sets off your internal threat-detection system.
-This is your parasympathetic nervous system in action, preparing you for battle or flight.
+This is your parasympathetic nervous system in action, preparing you for fight or flight.
 In this state, you lose some of your capacity for rational thought.
 Science describes this is as a decrease of activity in your pre-frontal cortex, being the centre of higher cognition.

 Our instinctive reactions in these moments usually make the situation worse.
-The fight response we are primed for becomes a cascade of angry words that just deepen wounds.
+The fight response we are primed for becomes an exchange of angry words that just deepen wounds.
 In flight, we might stalk out of the room or shut out our mate with icy silence.
 Basically, when we react in the grip of emotional flooding, we do and say the kind of things that are likely to trigger emotional flooding in our partner.
 And then both people in the room are out of control.

 Here are some things I have learned along the way from my own experiences, and from counselling other couples, which may help you and your partner find your way when either of you gets derailed by emotional flooding: